fouadtrad/Augmenting-a-spine-CT-scans-dataset-using-VAEs-GANs-and-transfer-learning/README.md

-# Augmenting-a-spine-CT-scans-dataset-using-VAEs-GANs-and-transfer-learning
+# Augmenting a spine CT scans dataset using VAEs, GANs, and transfer learning for improved detection of vertebral compression fractures

 Zeina El Kojok, Hadi Al Khansa, Fouad Trad, Ali Chehab

-A repository containing the synthetic data generated in the paper "Augmenting a spine CT scans dataset using VAEs, GANs, and transfer learning for improved detection of vertebral compression fractures", published in Computers in Biology and Medicine, Elsevier.
+Accepted in **Computers in Biology and Medicine**, Elsevier